Abelianization and fixed point properties of units in integral group rings: Unit groups of group rings and Property

 Suppose $(R,+) \cong (\Z^n,+)$, i.e. $R$ has $\Z$-module basis of cardinality $n$.
 Recall that $\B_2(R) \cong N \rtimes \D_2(R)$ is a semi-direct product where $N$ is isomorphic to the additive group of $R$.
 As in the proof of \Cref{equivalence finite ab for almost universal rings} one proves that $N^2 \leq \B_2(R)'$.
 Since also $D_2(R)' \leq \B_2(R)'$, this shows that $\B_2(R)^{ab}$ is an epimorphic image of the group $C_2^{n} \times D_2(R)^{ab} \cong C_2^{n} \times \U(R)^{ab} \times \U(R)^{ab}$.
 Hence, the assumption provides that $\B_2(R)$ has finite abelianization.
 In order to prove it has property \FA, it suffices thus to show that it is not an amalgam.
 Suppose, by contradiction, that $\B_2(R) \cong A \ast_U B$ for some subgroups $A,B,U \leq \B_2(R)$.
 We will show this is impossible by considering the abelian normal subgroup $N$.

-This subgroup $N$ is contained in the maximal normal subgroup of $\B_2(R)$ not containing any free subgroup, denoted by $NF(\B_2(R))$ (see \cite{deCornulier}) and is well-defined.
-This implies that $N \leq U$, by \cite[Theorem $7$]{deCornulier} or that $U$ has index $2$ in both $A$ and $B$ and thus is normal in the whole group.
+This subgroup $N$, being abelian, is contained in the maximal normal subgroup of $\B_2(R)$ not containing any free subgroup, denoted by $NF(\B_2(R))$ (see \cite{deCornulier}) and is well-defined.
+This implies that $N \leq U$, by \cite[Proposition $7$]{deCornulier} or that the amalgam decomposition is so-called degenerate meaning that $U$ has index $2$ in both $A$ and $B$ and thus is normal in the whole group.

 Assume the first.
 Now we can on the one hand consider $\B_2(R) /N \cong A/N \ast_{U/N} B/N$ as a non-trivial amalgamated product, but on the other hand $\B_2(R) /N \cong \D_2(R) \cong \U(R) \times \U(R)$, which is a group having \FA by assumption.
 This is a contradiction.